Sequentially Doubly Robust Estimation of Conditional Survival Probability with Time-Varying Covariates: Simulation

-The results for estimating the conditional survival probability function are presented in Figure~\ref{fig: condp L2}.
-When nuisance estimators are consistent, the G-computation estimator appears to be closest to the truth on average, but IPCW and MR estimators are not substantially worse, especially in large samples ($n=2000$).
-However, when $\hat{S}_{k}$ or $\hat{G}_{k}$ is inconsistent, the G-computation estimator has a substantially larger $L^2(P_*)$-distance from the truth; the IPCW estimator also has a somewhat larger distance; in contrast, the MR estimator still appears to be consistent.
-Therefore, when estimating the conditional survival probability function, the MR estimator appears to be multiply robust against inconsistent nuisance estimators, and to still perform reasonably well when nuisance estimators are all consistent.
+The $L^2(P_*)$-distance of the estimated conditional survival probability functions is presented in Fig.~\ref{fig: condp L2}.
+For better readability, the G-computation and IPcW estimators with at least one relevant inconsistent nuisance estimator are excluded in a similar figure, Fig.~\ref{fig: condp L22}, in the Supplemental Material.
+When all nuisance estimators are consistent, the G-computation estimator appears to be closest to the truth on average, but IPCW and SDR estimators do not appear substantially worse, especially in large samples ($n=2000$).
+However, when at least one relevant nuisance estimator is inconsistent, the G-computation and IPCW estimators can have a substantially larger $L^2(P_*)$-distance from the truth; in contrast, the SDR estimator still appears to be consistent.
+Therefore, when estimating the conditional survival probability function, the SDR estimator appears to be sequentially doubly robust against inconsistent nuisance estimators, and to still perform reasonably well when nuisance estimators are all consistent.